TheSwagVader/RoguEngine/README.md

 * Skillset for a weapon
 * Classes of Player, Enemy, Boss, NPC and Merchant

+## Versioning rules

+Current version - indev

+If you want to branch off this project, you need to follow these versioning rules:

+* If your branch is a copy (without renaming, modification for personal purposes only) then version must be like that "v. current_project_version.branch_commit.your_version>"
+* If your branch is supposed to be an independent project then you are free to version however you want, but the credit to this project is necessary

+## Vacant positions

+I need:

+* Docwriters (I'm bad at documenting)

+## Pull request rules

+If the pull request implements the goals of the project I will accept that but be ready I may rename any classes, variables, methods etc. if I consider it is necessary

 ## License

 This project is licensed under Apache 2.0 license